 At the present time, there are no clinical trials recruiting patients for focused ultrasound treatment of lichen sclerosus.

 Regulatory Approval and Reimbursement

-Focused ultrasound treatment for lichen sclerosus is not yet approved by regulatory bodies or covered by medical insurance companies.
+This treatment has been approved by the NMPA in China.
+Focused ultrasound treatment for lichen sclerosus is not yet approved by other regulatory bodies or covered by medical insurance companies.

 Krapf JM, Mitchell L, Holton MA, Goldstein AT.
 Vulvar Lichen Sclerosus: Current Perspectives.
 Int J Womens Health.
 2020 Jan 15;12:11-20. doi: 10.2147/IJWH.S191200. eCollection 2020.